limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ![shell](/assets/images/posts/evilscience-walkthrough/evilscience-9.png)

-I got shell.
+I have shell.

 ### Privilege Escalation

-During enumeration, I noticed that user `evilscience` was able to `sudo` as `root` as shown by `.sudo_as_admin_successful`.
+I notice that user `evilscience` is able to `sudo` as `root`.

 ![sudo](/assets/images/posts/evilscience-walkthrough/evilscience-10.png)

 There's also a file with the `setuid` and `setgid` bit turned on.
-Noticed the file size on this guy?
+Notice the file size on this guy?
 11MB for a Python file?
 Something funky is going on here.

 ![xxxlogauditorxxx.py](/assets/images/posts/evilscience-walkthrough/evilscience-11.png)

-`www-data` had some pretty interesting permissions going on as well.
+`www-data` has some pretty interesting permissions going on as well.

 ![sudo](/assets/images/posts/evilscience-walkthrough/evilscience-12.png)